 Year over year, the total value of exported beauty, cosmetics and skincare goods fell by -4.2% compared to $71.5 billion for 2021.

 Year over year, export sales resulted in an annual inflation rate of 12.3% from $62.1 billion in 2021.

 By value, the biggest 5 exporters of these specialized personal care commodities are France, South Korea, Singapore, United States of America, and Japan.
 Collectively, that powerful quintet of suppliers generated about half (50.5%) of globally exported beauty, cosmetics and skincare products.

-From a continental perspective, European countries sold the highest dollar worth of exported beauty and skincare goods during 2018 with shipments valued at $27.3 billion or approaching half (46.5%) of the global total.
-In second place were Asian exporters at 38.1% while 12.6% of worldwide beauty cosmetics and skincare product shipments originated from North America.
+From a continental perspective, European countries sold the highest dollar worth of exported beauty, cosmetics and skincare goods during 2022 with shipments from Europe valued at $31.5 billion or 45.9% of the global total.
+In second place were Asian exporters at 39.6% while another 11.7% of related shipments originated from North America.

-Smaller percentages came from sources located in Africa (1.1%), Oceania (1%) led by Australia and New Zealand, then Latin America (0.7%) excluding Mexico but including the Caribbean.
+Smaller percentages came from product shippers located in Africa (1.1%), Oceania (0.9%) led by Australia, and Latin America (0.7%) excluding Mexico but including the Caribbean.

-The 4-digit Harmonized Tariff System code prefix is 3304 for beauty or makeup preparations and preparations for the care of the skin including sunscreen.
+For research purposes, the 4-digit Harmonized Tariff System code prefix is 3304 for beauty or makeup preparations and preparations for the care of the skin including sunscreen.

 Beauty Cosmetics and Skincare Exports by Country